Monitoring for Change Pays Off

 Your Instructor

-Phil Metzger is a farm & natural resources development consultant, retired from a 31-year career as a resource conservationist with the USDA Natural Resources Conservation Service.
+Phil Metzger is a farm and natural resources development consultant, retired from a 31-year career as a Resource Conservationist with the USDA Natural Resources Conservation Service.
 Phil instructs on various topics including: biological monitoring, land planning, farm, personal & business financial planning, goal setting, and improved decision making.
 He is a certified educator of Holistic Management (HM) and has personally practiced HM for over 20 years.

 Course Curriculum